bertustenhoor/bertustenhoor/README.md

 - 👋 Hi, I’m @bertustenhoor
-- 👀 I’m interested in fullstack development / javascript
+- 👀 I’m interested in fullstack development / javascript / Rust
 - 🌱 I’m currently learning fullstack development @zerotomastery and studying IT @ Hanze Hogeschool Groningen
 - 💞️ I’m looking to collaborate on anything fun!
 - 📫 How to reach me: If you want, you will..